 The inexorable rise of the SUV continues.
-With the new T-Cross, revealed on October 25th, 2018, Volkswagen brings its SUV range up to five models.
+With the new T-Cross, Volkswagen brings its SUV range up to five models.
 The Polo-based T-Cross is the baby of the range, slotting in beneath T-Roc, Tiguan, Tiguan Allspace and Touareg – but it has the appeal and the credentials to be one of the biggest sellers.

 T-Cross will be offered with three engines, two petrol and one diesel.
 All are front-wheel drive as T-Cross is intended for the urban jungle, not the tropical rainforest.
 Petrol models are based on a 1.0-litre three-cylinder engine, the entry level with 94bhp and 160Nm of torque, while the more powerful petrol engine develops 113bhp and 200Nm and has a six-speed gearbox.
 For the ultimate mpg you’ll be wanting the 1.6 TDI which boasts 94bhp and 250Nm; it too has a six-speed gearbox.
 In absolute terms, the lower, lighter and more aerodynamic Polo is more agile and fuel-efficient but for many the difference will be minuscule and well worth the extra flexibility of moving to the T-Cross SUV format.

 The T-Cross is a strong and well-resolved design, clearly related to other SUVs in the VW range.
 From the front it features the familiar VW logo and grille, with distinguishing features that include dynamic built-in ‘hockey-stick’ LED daytime running lights and a striking chrome O shape surround to the cornering light.
 At the rear, a funky full-width reflector bar and LED tail light clusters make a strong impression.